The Aether (video game mod): Reception

 The Aether inspired similar large-scale dimension mods, such as The Undergarden (pictured).

 Being one of the first large-scale mods for Minecraft, The Aether has received acclaim and is considered a classic.
 PCGamesN called the mod "one of Minecrafts most impressive historic mods".
 Various news outlets described the mod's themes as antithetical to the Nether.
 In January 2020, Pearce became a Mojang Studios employee.

-Sequel

-In June 2013, The Aether 2 was announced, a mod that aims to overhaul The Aether and add new content as well as a multiplayer party system, designed to make cooperative play more convenient.